cnschwarz/plant-journal/README.md

 - 🏗 Import information for different plants 🌻

-- 🏗 Create, edit and delete plant entries 🍃
+- 🏗 Create, edit and delete plants 🍃

 - 🏗 Overview of your plants 😲